-If the student transfers, or leaves school for any reason, the following refund policy shall apply:

-- 1. Withdrawal during the first month 70%

-- 2. Withdrawal from the second to the fourth month 50%

-- 3. Withdrawal after four months none
+- If the student transfers, or leaves school for any reason, the following refund policy shall apply: - 1.
+Withdrawal during the first month 70% - 2.
+Withdrawal from the second to the fourth month 50% - 3.
+Withdrawal after four months none

-If the student enrolls after the school year has begun, the following refund policy shall apply:

-Students entering on or before January 31st will pay the full materials use fee.
-Students entering on or after February 1st will pay 50% of the materials use fee.
+If the student enrolls after the school year has begun, the following refund policy shall apply: Students entering in or before Semester 1 will pay the full materials use fee.
+Students entering in or after Semester 2 will pay 50% of the materials use fee.